Affidavit vs. Statutory Declaration: Which One Do You Need?

 AFFIDAVIT OF [YOUR NAME]

-I, [Full Legal Name], of the City of Toronto, MAKE OATH AND SAY:
+I, [Full Legal Name], of the City of Ottawa, MAKE OATH AND SAY:

 1. I am [your role/relationship to the matter] and have personal